British

-These weapons were installed in both casemates and in single open mounts on early British dreadnoughts.
+These weapons were installed in both casemates and in single open mounts on British dreadnoughts.
 The open mounts were installed without shields but some ships had these added after 1917.
 In 1918 a HA mounting using a reduced charge was introduced and most capital ships had one or two of these installed on a main caliber turret for anti-aircraft purposes.

 During World War II these weapons were used on many minor warships and a considerable number were used as coastal artillery.

-Constructed of inner A and A tubes, wire wound, B tube to the muzzle with jacket, breech ring and breech bush screwed into the A tube.
+Mark VII was constructed of inner A and A tubes, wire wound, B tube to the muzzle with jacket, breech ring and breech bush screwed into the A tube.
 Used a Welin breech block with "pure couple" breech mechanism.
 Cannelured rings for reducing "steel choke" were placed between the shoulders of the A and inner A tubes.
-Firing could be either percussion or electrical.
-A total of 700 of these weapons were produced, of which 482 still remained in 1939.
+Mark VII* was a single gun made by Beardmore with a different construction.
+Mark VII** were fifteen guns with no inner A tube and with the B tube and jacket being combined.

 Gun Characteristics